-Rebecca sits on the Board of Thanks To Scandinavia and the Advisory Board of the Sandy Kahn Wasserman Jewish Studies Center at Baruch College; she previously served on the Board of High 5 Tickets to the Arts, a nonprofit that encourages high school students to take advantage of New York’s rich arts and culture, now part of Arts Connection.
-She was a Convener for JCPA’s inaugural Resetting the Table project in 2014, and started Chelsea community dinners and is working with neighbors on creating a community garden.
-She enjoys writing, hiking and biking.
+Rebecca sits on the Board of Thanks To Scandinavia and the Advisory Board of the Sandy Kahn Wasserman Jewish Studies Center at Baruch College.
+She previously served on Penn South Social Services, a group that works with elderly in Chelsea, and on the Board of High 5 Tickets to the Arts, a nonprofit that she originally helped to create with friends (!) and that encourages high school students to take advantage of New York’s rich arts and culture, now part of Arts Connection.
+She was a Convener for JCPA’s inaugural Resetting the Table project in 2014, started a Chelsea Community Dinners program and the Penn South intergenerational chess club, and is working with her neighbors right now to create a community garden.

 Rebecca grew up in New York and graduated from Stuyvesant High School.
 She has a BA magna cum laude from Yale University and an MA from the Free University in Berlin.
 She is married and has three children.

 Rebecca won the Montblanc Patron of the Arts Award for her work with High 5, the Hajo Holborn Award of the German Consulate in Boston, and received a DAAD-Fulbright associated year-long fellowship.
 While in Germany, she translated a book on educational history by the father of modern systems theory, Niklas Luhmann.